Model selection for the robust efficient signal processing observed with small L\'evy noise

 However, the compound Poisson process can describe only the large impulses influence of small frequencies.
-Taking into account that in the telecommunication systems, the impulses are without limitations on frequencies.
-So one needs to use the noises defined through L\'evy processes \eqref{sec:In.1+1}.
-In this paper we consider the estimation problem in the adaptive setting, i.e. when the regularity of $S$ is unknown.
-Moreover, we also assume that the distribution $Q$ of the noise process $(\xi_\zs{t})_\zs{0\le t\le 1}$ on the Skorokhod space $\cD[0,1]$ is unknown.
-We know only that this distribution belongs to the distribution family $\cQ^{*}_\zs{\varepsilon}$ defined in \eqref{sec:Ex.01-1}--\eqref{sec:Ex.01-2}.
-By these reasons we use the robust estimation approach developed for nonparametric problems in \cite{GaltchoukPergamenshchikov2006, KonevPergamenshchikov2012, KonevPergamenshchikov2015}.
+It should be noted that in the telecommunication systems, the noise impulses are without limitations on frequencies and therefore, the compound Poisson models are too restricted for practical applications.
+To include all possible impulse noises, we propose to use a general non-gaussian L\'evy processes in the observation model \eqref{sec:In.1}.
+In this paper, we consider a nonparametric estimation problem in the adaptive setting, i.e., when the regularity of the signal $S$ is unknown.
+Moreover, we also assume that the distribution $Q$ of the noise process $(\xi_\zs{t})_\zs{0\le t\le 1}$ is unknown.
+It is only known that this distribution belongs to the distribution family $\cQ^{*}_\zs{\varepsilon}$ defined in the next section.
+By these reasons, we use the robust estimation approach proposed for nonparametric problems by Galtchouk, Konev and Pergamenshchikov in \cite{GaltchoukPergamenshchikov2006, KonevPergamenshchikov2012, KonevPergamenshchikov2015}.
 We set the robust risks as